Cabillic/Lough-Sheelin-Boat-tour/README.md

     4 - In the branch section, select "Main" on the dropdown menu, and set the folder to "root", then click on Save

     5 - The site is now deployed.

+- How to fork a repository: [Fork a repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo)

+- How to clone a repository: [Clone a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)

 # Testing